-A large-bore, uncut endotracheal tube (ETT) should be utilised, especially if inhalation injury is suspected.
-The larger ETT facilitates subsequent bronchoscopy or pulmonary toilet in-hospital, and decreases the risk of later airway occlusion, due to blood clot or mucus cast.
-The ETT should be left uncut to reduce the risk of tube submersion if facial swelling occurs.
-Securing the ET tube can be difficult as adhesive dressings frequently fail on burnt skin.
-Cotton ties can be used, however care is required to regularly reassess the tension, as facial swelling can lead to the ties cutting into the skin and causing constriction.
-Commercial devices for holding ETT may be effective in such circumstances.
+A large-bore, uncut tracheal tube (TT) should be utilised, especially if inhalation injury is suspected.
+The larger TT facilitates subsequent bronchoscopy or pulmonary toilet inhospital, and decreases the risk of later airway occlusion, due to blood clot or mucus cast.
+The TT should be left uncut to reduce the risk of extubation if facial swelling occurs.
+Securing the TT can be difficult as adhesive dressings frequently fail on burnt skin.
+Cotton ties can be used, however care is required to regularly reassess the tension, as facial swelling can lead to the ties cutting into the skin and causing venous constriction.

+Commercial devices for holding TT may be effective in such circumstances.

 No contraindication exists to the use of airway adjuncts for establishing or maintaining a patient's airway following a burns injury.
-However, it must be recognised that impending airway compromise as a direct result of airway burns will only be adequately treated through the placement of an ETT.
-Early decision making is important as increasing oedema can raise the difficulty of intubation if delayed.
+However, it must be recognised that impending airway compromise as a direct result of airway burns will only be adequately treated through the placement of a TT.
+Early decision making is important as increasing oedema may make intubation more difficult, if delayed.

-Clinical features for prophylactic intubation, which have been shown to correlate with the need for intubation include full thickness facial burns, stridor, respiratory distress, swelling on laryngoscopy, smoke inhalation, and singed nasal hairs (16) [IV].
+Clinical features which have been shown to correlate with the need for early intubation include; full thickness facial burns, stridor, respiratory distress, swelling on laryngoscopy, smoke inhalation, and singed nasal hairs (16) [IV].

-Within the Rapid Sequence Intubation (RSI) checklist, practitioners should be prepared to perform a surgical airway if intubation should fail.
-Landmarks should be identified and equipment prepared before beginning the RSI.
+Practitioners should be prepared to perform an immediate surgical airway if intubation should fail.
+Landmarks should be identified, and equipment prepared, ideally as part of a formal checklist process, before beginning Pre-Hospital Emergency Anaesthesia (PHEA).
 A direct transverse incision through skin and cricothyroid membrane may fail in the obese patient or if the anatomy is difficult to palpate, due to tissue oedema or overlying burnt skin.

-A longitudinal skin incision to expose the anatomy followed by a transverse incision into the cricothyroid membrane is recommended in this situation (17) [IV].
+A longitudinal skin incision to expose the anatomy followed by a transverse incision into the identified cricothyroid membrane is recommended in this situation (17) [IV].